Idelalisib (Zydelig®)

 • changes in your eyesight.

-If you notice these symptoms, do not drive or operate machinery.
+If you notice these effects, it is important not to drive or operate machinery.

 Other important information